Resaca, Georgia: Monastery

-Since 1977, the Resaca area has been the home of the Monastery of the Glorious Ascension, housed in the former midcentury modern hilltop residence purchased from the late Thurman Chitwood, local entrepreneur and ordained minister in the Church of Christ.
-The monastery is the only Orthodox Christian monastery in the state of Georgia.
-At one time it offered hospice to those afflicted with AIDS.
+Since 1977, the Resaca area has been the home of the Monastery of the Glorious Ascension, housed in the former mid-century modern hilltop residence purchased from the late Thurman Chitwood, local entrepreneur and ordained minister in the Church of Christ.
+The monastery is the only Orthodox Christian monastery in the state.
+At one time, it offered hospice to those afflicted with AIDS.
 Local detractors, with unfounded fears of casual communicability of AIDS, unsuccessfully sought to have its permitting revoked.